wikimedia/design-codex/packages/codex-docs/component-demos/chip-input/chip-input.md

 Pass an array of chip data to the input using `v-model:input-chips`.
 When the user adds or removes a chip, the array will automatically be updated.

-Text for the `aria-label` of each chip's "remove" button is a required prop.

 <cdx-demo-wrapper :force-reset="true">
 <template v-slot:demo>
 	<chip-input-basic />